mgkaefer/ilia-frontend/README.md

 When the user interacts with the application (e.g., searching, scrolling, or clicking on a card), the relevant state is updated in the `PokemonCardsProvider`.
 This state update triggers re-renders in the dependent components, ensuring that the UI reflects the latest data.

-### API Integration

-The application integrates with the Pokemon TCG API to fetch Pokemon card data.
-The API integration is handled using the `axios` library, and the API calls are encapsulated in separate functions within the `api` directory.

-The application makes use of the following API endpoints:

-- `GET /cards`: Fetches a list of Pokemon cards based on the current page and search term.
-- `GET /cards/{id}`: Fetches detailed information about a specific Pokemon card based on its ID.

 ### State Management